cardstack/card-commerce-protocol/README.md

   string globalLevelLabel;
   // the levels that fall under this globally set level e.g. united ruby, air NZ gold etc. string[] recognisedLevelsByLabel;
-  // the addresses of the merchants who set the recognised levels address[] merchants;
+  // the addresses of the users who set the recognised levels address[] setters;
   // the addresses of the tokens that the merchants set a level to address[] tokens;
 }